NATIONAL PRALINE DAY It's Peach Praline Martini Time

 A LITTLE SHORTCAKE HISTORY Strawberry shortcake* dates back as least as far as the 1850s but shortcake itself is a European treat that goes back to the 1500s.
 Shortcake got it's name from the shortening used to make dough tender.
 Shortening is a term that means "to shorten" a 15th century term which meant, "easily crumbled" so a traditional shortcake was originally a crumbly biscuit.
 Shakespeare even mentioned shortcake in his play, The Merry Wives of Windsor.

 The STRAWBERRY SHORTCAKE MARTINI INGREDIENTS 1 Oz.
-Vanilla Vodka 1 Oz.
+Cake Vodka 1 Oz.
 Strawberry Vodka 1/2 C. Fresh Strawberry Puree

 * HOMEMADE SHORTCAKES RECIPE

 I've used shortbread cookies as the rimming element here to make it easier for you to bring the shortcake element in, however if you would like to bring a little more historical authenticity to this cocktail try making some real shortcakes instead!
 Here is my favorite Strawberry Shortcake recipe using Bisquick® from Betty Crocker:

 2-1/3 C. Bisquick® Mix

 1/2 C. Milk

 Heat oven to 425°F. In a medium bowl mix together the Bisquick, milk, sugar and butter until a dough forms.
 On an ungreased cookie sheet drop the dough with a spoon into six separate rounds and bake 10 to 12 minutes or until golden brown.
 You can split the shortcakes and fill and top with sugared strawberries then top with whipped cream, or pour on half & half.